Chemistry (Chem)

 CHEM 342.
 Organic Chemistry II.
 3 Credits.

 Designed for science and pre-professional students.
 Structure and reactivity, organometallic compounds, aldehydes, ketones, carboxylic acids and their derivatives, aromatic compounds, amines, multi-step synthesis.
 Prerequisite: CHEM 341 with a grade of C or better and CHEM 341L.
-Prerequisite or Corequisite: CHEM 342L.
 F,S.

 CHEM 342L.
 Organic Chemistry II Laboratory.
 1 Credit.

 Required for all chemistry majors.
 Laboratory to accompany CHEM 342.
-Prerequisites: CHEM 341 and CHEM 341L.
+Prerequisite: CHEM 341 and CHEM 341L.
 Prerequisite or Corequisite: CHEM 342.
 F,S.

 CHEM 361.
 Problem Solving in Organic Chemistry I. 1 Credit.

 Reaction mechanisms and multi-step syntheses based on the reactions of alkenes, alkynes, alkyl halides and alcohols.
-Prerequisites: CHEM 122, with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
-Prerequisites or Corequisites: CHEM 341 and CHEM 341L.
+Prerequisite: CHEM 122, with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
+Corequisite: CHEM 341 and CHEM 341L.
 F.

 CHEM 362.
 Problem Solving in Organic Chemistry II.
 1 Credit.

 Reaction mechanisms and multi-step syntheses involving organometallic compounds, aldehydes, ketones, carboxylic acids and their derivatives, aromatic compounds and amines.
-Prerequisites: CHEM 341 with a grade of C or better, CHEM 341L, and CHEM 361.
-Corequisites: CHEM 342 and CHEM 342L.
+Prerequisite: CHEM 341 with a grade of C or better, CHEM 341L, and CHEM 361.
+Corequisite: CHEM 342 and CHEM 342L.
 S.

 CHEM 370.
 Drug Chemistry and Toxicology.
 3 Credits.

 Students will gain a foundation in drug chemistry, focusing on forensically relevant drugs and their metabolites.
 Furthermore, the course will cover analytical methods so students can use suitable approaches for sample preparation, analysis, and data interpretation.
 This course is intended for students interested in Forensic Science with a knowledge foundation in chemistry.
-Prerequisites: CHEM 333, CHEM 333L, CHEM 341 or CHEM 340.
 On demand.

 CHEM 397.
 Cooperative Education.
 1-2 Credits.